openstack/osprofiler/devstack/README.rst

     OSPROFILER_HMAC_KEYS=swordfish,foxtrot,charlie

 **OSPROFILER_CONNECTION_STRING** - connection string to identify the driver.
-Default value is ``messaging://`` refers to Ceilometer driver.
+Default value is ``messaging://`` refers to messaging driver.
 For a full list of drivers please refer to ``http://git.openstack.org/cgit/openstack/osprofiler/tree/osprofiler/drivers``.
 Example: enable ElasticSearch driver with the server running on localhost::